getgrav/grav-learn/pages/17/02.content/03.collections/doc.md

     items: '@self.parent'
 [/codesh]

+> [!WARNING]
-!
-Empty collection will be returned if the page is in the top level.
+> Empty collection will be returned if the page is in the top level.

 ##### @self.siblings - Siblings of the current page